-For most people who have it congestive heart failure is preventable or even reversible if caught early enough.
+For most people who have it, congestive heart failure is preventable or even reversible if caught early enough.
 Its causes and effects are directly related to lifestyle choices and in some cases to other underlying diseases that can cause it symptoms.
 Smoking, obesity, diabetes, high blood pressure, physical inactivity, metabolic syndrome, and diet are all risk factors for this most deadly of diseases.

-These risk factors can cause atherosclerosis, which are lesions in blood vessels.
+These risk factors can cause atherosclerosis, which is lesions in blood vessels.
 This can lead to arteriosclerosis, which is a thickening, hardening, and calcification of arterial walls leading to a decreased blood supply.
 This affects the ability of the heart to do its job in an efficient manner.
 These risk factors can also damage the heart, weakening the muscle itself.

 How to prevent congestive heart failure is a matter of living a healthy lifestyle.
 By following some rather simple rules the majority of people can keep this disease from ever touching their lives.
 Here are some things to consider in the fight against congestive heart failure.

 Eat oatmeal every morning.
 There are studies that show that oatmeal helps remove excess fat from the body.
-Not only is it good for your heart but it is high in fiber and complex carbohydrates, helping to provide sustained energy through out the morning.
+Not only is it good for your heart but it is high in fiber and complex carbohydrates, helping to provide sustained energy throughout the morning.

 Eat more Omega 3 fatty acids.
 These come from fish in the form of fish and are known to fight LDL (low-density lipoprotein) cholesterol and lower triglyceride levels.

-With this in mind it makes sense to eat more fish, like salmon, that are high in Omega 3s.
+With this in mind, it makes sense to eat more fish, like salmon, that are high in Omega 3s.
 These types of fish contain no bad cholesterol, unlike red meat.
 If you do eat red meat stick with lean cuts to help cut down on the fats and bad cholesterol that is known to clog and harden arteries, which is a leading cause of congestive heart failure.

-Getting daily exercise is also a good way to keep the affects of congestive heart disease at bay.
+Getting daily exercise is also a good way to keep the effects of congestive heart disease at bay.
 Cardiovascular exercise keeps the heart strong and healthy.
 The heart is essentially a muscle and needs to be worked as such.
 If your overall body condition is weak chances are the heart is weak as well.
 Aerobic exercise works the entire cardiovascular system, including the heart, lungs, and circulatory system.
 It can be as simple as going for a walk or as you get stronger jogging, biking, or even swimming.